-There are no input credits allowed in Saskatchewan.
+There are no input credits allowed in Saskatchewan for PST.
 The tax is payable on all business-use goods, other than goods purchased for resale.

 I sell liquor, do I require a separate licence?

-Yes, the Saskatchewan Liquor and Gaming Authority (SLGA) notifies the Ministry of Finance whenever a Liquor Licence is issued and we issue a separate licence under The Liquor Consumption Tax Act (the licence number starts with a 4).
+Yes, the Saskatchewan Liquor and Gaming Authority (SLGA) notifies the Ministry of Finance whenever a Liquor Licence is issued and we issue a separate licence under The Liquor Consumption Tax Act.
 This licence authorizes the holder to purchase liquor from the SLGA for resale.
 Return forms are sent to you either monthly, quarterly or annually depending on the amount of Liquor Consumption Tax you will collect (the same filing requirements as for PST).

 Do I have to collect PST on tobacco sales?

-The Provincial Sales Tax is a 5% sales tax which applies to the purchase, importation, or rental of certain goods and services.
-Businesses that sell taxable goods or services in the Province are required to obtain a Provincial Sales Tax vendor's licence.
+The Provincial Sales Tax is a 6% sales tax which applies to the purchase, importation, or rental of certain goods and services.
+Businesses that sell taxable goods or services in the Province are required to obtain a Provincial Sales Tax vendor's license.